Key Takeaways

 Example: using Ollama API from Python:

-LM Studio also exposes an OpenAI-compatible API (in beta as of April 2026), accessible at `http://localhost:1234`.
+LM Studio also exposes an OpenAI-compatible API (in beta), accessible at `http://localhost:1234`.
 However, it is less documented and less widely tested in production than Ollama.
 If you need API reliability for a production application, Ollama is the safer choice.

 from openai import OpenAI